Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 • Canned food for cats.
 Can be used as a supplement, but remembering the need for vegetables, cereals and other products.

-What not to feed a neutered cat
+What should you not feed a neutered cat?

-• Dry prepared food for non-special purposes.
+• Dry ready-made food for non-special purposes.

 Food for neutered cats

 It should be remembered that food for a neutered cat can only belong to two categories - good and very good.
-That is, such classes as "premium", "super premium" and "extra" are suitable.
+That is, such classes as “premium”, “superpremium” and “extra” are suitable.

 Good to remember:

-• If Scottish or British neutered cats are not overfed, they will never gain weight, despite the popular belief that these cats are prone to obesity.
+• If Scottish or British neutered cats are not overfed, they will never gain excess weight, despite the popular belief that these cats are prone to obesity.

-• It is necessary to play with a neutered cat, and even more than before.
-Fortunately, castrated animals are included in the game more readily than they are gathered, retaining their manhood.
+• You definitely need to play with a neutered cat, and even more than before.
+Fortunately, castrated animals are more willing to join the game than animals that have retained their manhood.

-In this article, we will talk about how to properly feed a neutered cat, compare brands of industrial food and nutrition programs based on natural products.
+In this article we will talk about how to properly feed a neutered cat, compare brands of industrial food and nutrition programs based on natural products.

 1. Carnilove Adult Cat Sterilized Lamb & Wild Boar Grain-Free (Czech Republic) – holistic;